 Why Do They Call It Marry Me Chicken?

 I’ve heard that it started out as a joke.
 Someone tasted it and said “I would marry you for that chicken.”
 I’m not sure I believe that because there’s no bacon.
 I’ve added bacon in my version because everything is better with bacon.
+The sauce is outstanding, but the bacon.
+I don’t think I need to say more.
+Just try it.
+You’ll understand.

 Have a browse at all

 Tortellini Pasta.
 It’s no joke that I love Tortellini the best.
 You can buy it dry, fresh or frozen.
 Or, try a different pasta, if that’s what you have available.
+Penne pasta or rigatoni would work well.

 Sun Dried Tomatoes.
 When you drain the tomatoes, be sure to save the olive oil.
 You can use that later for something else.
 It’s delicious.
 Add it to pasta or make a vinaigrette.
 It would be great for dipping bread too.
 Try it in this Olive Salad Sandwich Spread.
 These Bella Sun Luci Sun Dried Tomatoes are perfect.